 As parents, it is our responsibility to teach our children financial awareness.
 This includes showing them how to budget their money from an early age.
 Including them as a part of the family budgeting plans is a great thing, but it does not relate directly to them on their level.
-Never do they handle the funds that pay your household bills and few show their children the actual bill with payment and balance information.
 Therefore, helping your kids set up a budget of their own will teach them on a smaller scale what it is that you do every month with your finances.
 If you child is old enough to have an allowance, they are old enough to learn budgeting for kids.

 “Choose my instruction rather than silver, and knowledge rather than choice gold; for wisdom is better than jewels, and all that you may desire cannot compare with it.
 I have good advice and sound wisdom; I have insight, I have strength.” ~ Proverbs 8:10, 11, 14

-Teach Your Kids To Use A Budget Template
+Teach Them To Use A Budget Worksheet For Kids

 When you were younger, before the time of children and marriage, you dreamed of having a family and a home.
 These dreams became goals for you, things to accomplish and make your life richer in a more spiritual way.
-To be a realist though, money truly does make the world go ‘round, unfortunately.
+To be a realist though, money truly does make the world go ‘round.
 There is nothing wrong with wanting to feel comfortable in your situation or provide your family with a home.
 In fact, it sets a great example for your children.
-So sit down with your family and

-set a short term goal and a long term goal (big dream).
+Sit down with your kids and help them learn to set a short term goal (realistic) and a long term goal (big dream).
 It is great for kids to learn to work towards achieving their goals.
-Have them draw a picture of it and hang it by the budget chart so they see it every day and remember why they are saving their money.
-It can be something as simple as buying a Matchbox car or saving for new clothes.
+Have them draw a picture of the goal and hang it by the budget chart so they see it every day and remember why they are saving their money.
+The short term goal can be something as simple as buying a Matchbox car or saving for new clothes.
 The long term goal can be putting their money towards a car and/or college.
 Have them pick an actual dollar amount to work towards.
 Once they reach it, they can set the same goal again or another goal.

 You can expect some hesitation, a little bit of resistance even.
-As your children begin to take the process in stride and take the initiative, be sure to reward them with a shopping trip to buy that item they had been saving for.
-Every new program needs to be tackled with a loving and supportive attitude so when the family steps up and applies your wisdom, let them know how much you love and appreciate them back.
-Your reward comes much later in life when they are financially stable people.
+As your children begin to take initiative in budgeting, be sure to encourage them with a shopping trip to buy that item they had been saving for.
+Every new program needs to be tackled with a loving and supportive attitude.
+When the family steps up and applies the learnings, let them know how much you love and appreciate them back.
+Your reward comes much later in life when they are financially stable people!

 Being a parent is a true blessing, but one that does not come without its responsibilities.
-Enrich them with your knowledge and train them up to be sturdy adults in life.
-It may feel uncomfortable or harsh at times, but you really are helping them, preparing them for their future.
+It will feel really good to know that by teaching budgeting for kids, you are helping to prepare them for a successful future.